scline/docker-cacti/plugins/syslog/README.md

 * feature: Turn images to buttons

 --- 0.5.2 ---
-* bug: Fixes to make syslog work properly when using the Superlinks plugin
+* issue: Fixes to make syslog work properly when using the Superlinks plugin
-* bug: Fix a few image errors
+* issue: Fix a few image errors

-* --- 0.5.1 ---
+--- 0.5.1 ---
-* bug: More 0.8.7 Compatibility fixes
+* issue: More 0.8.7 Compatibility fixes

 --- 0.5 ---
 * feature: Modified Message retrieval function to better make use of indexes, which greatly speeds it up